IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_parameters.rst

 ------------------

-Although any custom expressions can be defined rather than using the predefined ones, we'll focus here on viscosity and thermal conductivity since predefined expressions are not available from them yet.
-We'll use water as an example to demonstrate all the concepts.
+Although any custom expressions can be defined rather than using the predefined ones, we will focus here on viscosity and thermal conductivity since predefined expressions are not available from them yet.
+The water example demonstrates all the concepts.

 Variables
 ~~~~~~~~~

 Custom expressions are written on Pyomo models.
 With the ``delta`` (reduced  density)
-and ``tau`` (reduced temperature).
+and ``tau`` (1/reduced temperature).
 The easiest way to add an expression is to write a
 rule for it then use the ``add()`` method to add the expression to the WriteParameters
 class.